Maryland Public Secondary Schools Athletic Association: Sponsored sports

+Member high schools

 Due to the state's unique geography, Maryland high school athletics is divided into nine districts by the MPSSAA for purposes of organizing athletic activities and postseason tournaments.
 MPSSAA member schools compete within geographic regions (jurisdictions) and are divided into leagues across the state.
 In total, there are five conferences and six counties competing together to form a league, but remaining independent.

 Classifications

-The MPSSAA's 197 member schools are arranged by classification to ensure that schools compete on a regular basis with other schools in the geographic area of a similar size.
+The MPSSAA's 199 member schools are arranged by classification to ensure that schools compete on a regular basis with other schools in the geographic area of a similar size.
 The classifications are 1A (the smallest), 2A, 3A, and 4A (the largest).